 Provide, Improve and Develop Services

-We are able to show you equestrian events, personalize content, and make suggestions for you by using information to understand how you use and interact with SaddleBook and the people or things you’re connected to and interested in.
+We are able to show you equestrian and other events, personalize content, and make suggestions for you by using information to understand how you use and interact with SaddleBook and the people or things you’re connected to and interested in.
 When we have location information, we use it to tailor SaddleBook information for you and others, like helping you to check-in at events and ﬁnd resources in your area or tell your friends that you are nearby.
 We test features in development, and analyze the information we have to evaluate and improve products and services, develop new products or features, and conduct audits and troubleshooting activities.

 Communicate With You